Bifurcations and multistability in inducible three-gene toggle switch networks: Non-exclusive repressor-activator binding in the three-gene toggle switch

-An alternative interpretation for effector activity, described by Case (B) of Fig.~\ref{fig:3geneselfact_effector}, transforms the available states and weights to those in Fig.~\ref{fig:statesweights_nonexcB}, where the concentration of $\bar{R}_i$ is scaled by $p_{\rm act}(c)$ when repressing expression of other proteins, and scaled by $1 - p_{\rm act}(c)$ when activating its own expression.
-For the system containing only one effector at concentration $c$ targetting $\bar{R}_1$ activity, Eqns.~\ref{eq:barR1nonexc} -~\ref{eq:barR3nonexc} thus become
+Evaluating the fixed points of Eqns.~\ref{eq:barR1nonexcA} -~\ref{eq:barR3nonexcA}, we obtain the results discussed in Section~\ref{sec:nonexcA}.
+An alternative interpretation for effector activity, described by Case II of Fig.~\ref{fig:3geneselfact_effector}(B), transforms the available states and weights to those in Fig.~\ref{fig:statesweights_nonexcB}, where the concentration of $\bar{R}_i$ is scaled by $p_{\rm act}(c)$ when repressing expression of other proteins, and scaled by $1 - p_{\rm act}(c)$ when activating its own expression.
+Eqns.~\ref{eq:barR1nonexc} -~\ref{eq:barR3nonexc} then become